GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ### Logical Operation

-Logical operation has AND, OR, and NOT.
+Logical operation consist of AND, OR, and NOT logic.
 When doing so, think of True and False as binary 1 and 0, respectively.
 In wider sense, any non-zero number is deemed True.

 | OPERATOR | LOGIC | DESCRIPTION                                          |
 | -------- | ----- | ---------------------------------------------------- |